Pharma QMS: Quality Management Software for Pharmaceutical Manufacturing

 Third, prevention of recurrence requires that the corrective action address not just the immediate event but the conditions that allowed the event to occur.
 When a CAPA root cause identifies a gap in the control system — a missing in-process check, an inadequate specification limit, a training program that did not cover a specific scenario — the corrective action must address the control system gap. eLeaP’s CAPA record links to the relevant SOP, specification, or training matrix element that the corrective action modifies, so the connection between the event and the systemic change is traceable in a single record chain rather than in a narrative summary.

 In pharmaceutical manufacturing, training is not an operational preference — it is a regulatory requirement with inspection consequences.
-21 CFR Part 211.68 requires that personnel engaged in the manufacture, processing, packing, or holding of drug products have education, training, and experience to enable them to perform their assigned functions.
+21 CFR Part 211.25 requires that each person engaged in the manufacture, processing, packing, or holding of a drug product have the education, training, and experience to enable them to perform their assigned functions.
 FDA investigators reviewing training compliance during an inspection expect to find records showing that each person performing a GMP function is trained on the current version of the procedures governing that function.

 CAPA-triggered training is structurally enforced.
 When a CAPA corrective action requires retraining on a revised procedure, the retraining assignment is created within the CAPA record.
 The CAPA cannot advance to effectiveness verification until the linked training completions are confirmed.
 This eliminates the most common failure mode in pharmaceutical CAPA systems: a corrective action that included retraining was marked complete without evidence that the retraining occurred.